Miami Gardens, Florida: Demographics

 The city was incorporated in 2003, but various parts of the city appeared as census designated places in the 2000 census and previous censuses.
-In addition to the Miami Gardens CDP (pop.
-2,706 in 2000), the remainder make up the neighborhoods of Andover, Bunche Park, Carol City, Lake Lucerne, Norland, Opa-locka North, and Scott Lake.
+The community is made up of the neighborhoods (all former CDPs) of Andover, Bunche Park, Carol City, Lake Lucerne, Norland, Opa-locka North, and Scott Lake.
 The United States Census Bureau enumerated that the population of Miami Gardens was 111,640 per the 2020 census.